-The career pages will be split into two main sections: ‘Life’ and ‘Jobs’.The ‘Life’ section will provide:
+The career pages are split into two main sections: ‘Life’ and ‘Jobs’.The ‘Life’ section provides:

 1. The opportunity for a candidate to take a personalised journey through the career page by selecting the audience view most relevant to their job search (point 3 below).